JulioFS12/JulioFS12/README.md

 ### Hi there, I'm Julio 👋
-I’m currently working on Mern Stack
+I’m currently working with Mern Stack
 <!--
 **JulioFS12/JulioFS12** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.